haroldasai/acs-rest-collection/README.md

-import json file to postman to use
+import json file into postman to use